adrn/MDM-Gaia/README.md

-# MDM-Gaia
+# MDM-Gaia (Rev. 0)

 From April 25–April 29, we will provide fast turnaround spectroscopic follow-up of *Gaia* sources using the [MDM](http://mdm.kpno.noao.edu/) 2.4 meter (April 25–26) and 1.3 meter (April 25–29) telescopes.
 We will have low-resolution spectrographs mounted on each telescope with wavelength coverage from ~4000–7500Å.

 **Organizers**:
-- Kathryn V. Johnston
 - Jules Halpern
-- David W. Hogg
 - Adrian Price-Whelan
 - David Schiminovich
+- David W. Hogg
+- Kathryn V. Johnston

 **Observers**:
+- David Schiminovich
 - Allyson Sheffield
+- Joshua Tan
 - TBD

-Please read the collaboration policy and statement of data rights below.
+Please read the collaboration policy and statement of data rights below, and check back for full affiliation information.

 # Collaboration policy and authorship